SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-08-lessons-covid.md

 So it should have been difficult for a reporter to have gotten several doctors to tell similar stories, and next to impossible to confirm with patients.

-I've forgotten my original source, but it quoted the blog [_Keep Talking Greece_](https://www.keeptalkinggreece.com/): "Greek News in English, Blog, Wit &amp; Drama".
+I've forgotten my original source, but it led me to the source I cited below, the blog [_Keep Talking Greece_](https://www.keeptalkinggreece.com/): "Greek News in English, Blog, Wit &amp; Drama".
 Their [About Us](https://www.keeptalkinggreece.com/about-2/) page says they started in 2010 to tell people about the lives of real Greek people, as an antidote